Core5-team/illuminati_eks/README.md

 2. apply
 3. init

-If you want to run the EKS cluster creation for different accounts you can use :
+If you want to run the EKS cluster creation for different accounts, you can use :

 ```
 export AWS_PROFILE=your_profile_name